 - The borrower has verification of rent a payment shock is less than 5%

-- The borrower has two months reserves
+- The borrower has three months of reserves

 - Reserves cannot be gifted and need to be borrowers own funds

 - The borrower has a larger down payment than the minimum down payment required

 - The borrower has a history of saving money